Tomb of Yuya and Thuya: Contents

 The canopic chests were placed close to the sarcophagi of their respective owners and were likewise facing west.
 The two boxes are very similar, having sloping roofs and gilded plaster decoration on black backgrounds.
 The lids of both boxes had been moved but the alabaster canopic jars and embalmed viscera, which in the case of Thuya were shaped like mummies and wearing gilt masks, were undisturbed.
 Under the beds and in the corner by the door were caskets and boxes, while inside or under the upturned coffin lids and troughs were various items including cushions, a wig, alabaster vases, and lids of caskets.
 The chests and boxes contained items such as sandals, model tools for ushabti, cloth, and the lids of ushabti boxes.

 A total of nineteen ushabti were present in the tomb – fifteen inscribed for Yuya and four for Thuya.
 Most of the ushabti were still in their boxes, placed between Yuya's sarcophagus and the wall; a further four were recovered from a box by the doorway.
 The majority of the figures are made of wood, several of cedar and one of ebony, often with gilded faces and wigs or collars.
-Two of Thuya's ushabti are covered with silver leaf and two are gilded.
-An unusual example is made of copper sheet over a wooden core.
+Thuya's ushabti are more expensive than her husband's, as two are covered with silver leaf with gold details and two are gilded.
+Yuya has an unusual example made of copper sheet over a wooden core.
 The figures are inscribed with Spell 6 of the Book of the Dead, instructing them to do the work of the deceased in the realm of the dead; Yuya's alabaster ushabti is uninscribed.
 Seven of Yuya's ushabti were stolen from the Egyptian Museum during the 2011 Egyptian revolution; six have since been recovered.

 The western third of the room with the lower floor was filled with fifty-two large vessels containing natron; above the pots was a bed, a large reed mat, a wig basket, the cartonnage mummy bands of Thuya, and eighteen boxes of dried foods.